 Young people, ages 16-18, can serve as Junior Volunteers.
 They staff the Information Desk and run the Gift Shop on weekday evenings (4 to 7 p.m.) and on weekends throughout the day.
 Through their service, Junior Volunteers often gain a desire to get an education in the medical field and go on to work as doctors and nurses right here at EIRMC.

 The EIRMC Auxiliary consists of Volunteers who want to get further involved at the hospital and in the community by orchestrating fundraisers that help provide certain items for patients in hospital departments, healthcare scholarships for college students, and community causes.
 Auxiliary members raise money through the Gift Shop, hospital vending machines, and periodic sales of books, jewelry and candy.
 Volunteers can join the Auxiliary, which has its own Board of Directors, for only $5 a year.

 This valuable volunteer service provides visits by screened and trained animals and their handlers to patients who may benefit from contact with an animal.
 Animal-Assisted Therapy and activities has long been used to help patients relearn or improve their motor control or just bring a little joy and comfort to patients in need of a lift.
 If you’d like to see if your animal qualifies to be a Pet Partner, contact Connie Sharkey at Intermountain Therapy Animals at 208-733-2733 or 208-404-1672.

 If interested in volunteering at EIRMC, you can download and print the application forms.
-You may also contact our Director of Volunteer Services, Holly Gyles, at 529-6201.
+You may also contact our Manager of Volunteer Services, Marchelle Jensen, at 529-6201.
 We will gladly be in touch to talk with you about a volunteer opportunity here at the hospital that best fits your interests and skills.